 The Process: A Community Effort

-In September 2012, we approached the Corvallis Environmental Center and Squirrel's Tavern with the idea to replace the weathered mural with a bold new one, with materials that will resist fading.
+Starting in September 2012, The Drawing Board approached the Corvallis Environmental Center and Squirrel's Tavern with the idea to replace the weathered mural with a bold new one, with materials that will resist fading.
 Then, with permission lined up, we contacted the artist Ben Jay, and he was on board.

 The Drawing Board partnered with the Corvallis Arts Center to apply for grant funding for public art.
 The Mural Project won a $500 grant from the Benton County Cultural Coalition, and we are now seeking further sources of funding from community members who want to see this piece of public art become a reality.